Email Security

 Most companies continue to recognize the value of a cyber insurance that helps defray the costs of a computer breach.
 However, changes to the cyber threat landscape are making these policies harder to obtain and narrower in the coverage they offer.
 As a result, even when a company has cyber insurance, it may not cover the totality of its losses due to a cyberattack.

-Against this backdrop, Mimecast’s The State of Email Security 2023 (SOES 2023) report reveals stark differences in how companies view cyber insurance and the role that it plays.
-Participants in the study are sharply divided over whether these policies can serve as a substitute for developing a comprehensive cyber preparedness program.
+Against this backdrop, there are stark differences in how companies view cyber insurance and the role that it plays, including whether or not these policies can serve as a substitute for developing a comprehensive cyber preparedness program.

 The Shifting Cyber Insurance Landscape

 In recent years, the volume and risks associated with a cyber breach have continued to mount, and the number of ransomware attacks in particular has exploded.
 As this was happening, many of the cyber insurance policies that were written provided coverage for the cost of investigating and recovering from a ransomware event, including the cost of the ransom, if it was paid.
 This disincentivized companies from investing more in cybersecurity, even as the threat level kept rising.
-Money that could have gone towards improving businesses’ cybersecurity postures was spent elsewhere, leaving the insurance carriers on the hook for hundreds of millions of dollars of ransomware costs, which accounted for 75% of all cyber insurance claims in 2021.[1]
+Money that could have gone towards improving businesses’ cybersecurity postures was spent elsewhere, leaving the insurance carriers on the hook for hundreds of millions of dollars of ransomware costs.

 Unsurprisingly, this led insurers to become more selective about what they will cover and to whom they will provide coverage.
 The cost of policies has risen and — even more concerning from the standpoint of the insureds — coverage limits have not kept pace with the scope and scale of the losses they might incur from a cyberattack.